uweschmitt/emzed/website/getting_started.rst

 ------------------------------------

 Like a Linux command line *eMZed* has the concept of a *working directory*, this is the location where the editor opens new files, and where scripts are started when using the *IPython* shell.

 .. figure:: emzed_working_dir.png
    :scale: 65 %

-To change the working directory
+To change the working directory look at the labeled buttons in the screen shot and follow theses instructions:

   1. Press the "choose folder" button of *eMZed* task bar (1.) and choose directory.

   2. Press "set" button (2.) to set the current working directory to the chosen one.

 After pressing the "set button" the command to change to the new working directory is displayed in the IPython console.

-Please follow the instructions to change to the ``emzed_files/example_files`` directory, which is located inside your home directory.
-You see that the following statement is executed in your *IPython* shell:
+If you you change to the ``emzed_files/example_files`` directory, which is located inside your home directory, you see that a statement similar to the following one is executed in your *IPython* shell:

 .. figure:: emzed_working_dir_cwd.png
    :scale: 75%

 This folder was created during the first startup of eMZed.

 You can verify the current working directory by typing ``pwd`` in the IPython console.
 Press ``Enter``, type ``pwd`` and press ``Enter`` again.